For Participants

 SWEOLD is an ongoing, nationally representative survey of the older population of Sweden.
 It is used to study the living conditions of older adults in Sweden and shine a light on issues facing this demographic.
 The interview covers things that are important in life such as health, activities, social life, economy and healthcare.

-Why you should participate?
+Why should you participate?

 By taking part in the survey you will be involved in writing history.
 The picture of the Swedish population which is formed through this study will be important for future generations.
 Your participation in this study is invaluable!